Use sensitivity labels to prioritize incident response

 Open the incident page to further investigate.

-Select the Machines tab to identify machines storing files with sensitivity labels.
+Select the Devices tab to identify devices storing files with sensitivity labels.

-Select the machines that store sensitive data and search through the timeline to identify which files may be impacted then take appropriate action to ensure that data is protected.
+Select the devices that store sensitive data and search through the timeline to identify which files may be impacted then take appropriate action to ensure that data is protected.

-You can narrow down the events shown on the machine timeline by searching for data sensitivity labels.
+You can narrow down the events shown on the device timeline by searching for data sensitivity labels.
 Doing this will show only events associated with files that have said label name.

-These data points are also exposed through the ‘FileCreationEvents’ in advanced hunting, allowing advanced queries and schedule detection to take into account sensitivity labels and file protection status.
+These data points are also exposed through the ‘DeviceFileEvents’ in advanced hunting, allowing advanced queries and schedule detection to take into account sensitivity labels and file protection status.